Carl590/ai_trading_bot/README.md

 - **📞 Support Channels**: Direct access to help and community
 - **📖 Best Practices**: Trading tips and security recommendations

-**Perfect for**: New users getting started and experienced traders optimizing their setup

 ## 🚀 **Getting Started in 3 Minutes**